-Planning your retirement abroad?
-Italy offers a warm welcome, a gentler pace of life, and the chance to stretch your pension further – but only if you plan it properly.
+Italy offers a warm welcome, a new adventure now you have a little more time, and the chance to stretch your pension further.
+But only if you plan it properly.

 Italy has one of the highest levels of life expectancy in the western world, at 83.6 years some two years ahead of the UK and five years ahead of the USA.
 But as well as being longer, your retirement in Italy can be happier too.